CRM Definition –

 - Increase employee satisfaction

-These strategic objectives must now be translated into concrete, operational measures and CRM processes, e.B:
+Subsequently, the strategic objectives must be translated into concrete, operational measures and CRM processes, e.B.:

-- Make customer information easily and quickly accessible
+- Facilitate access to customer information and make data more quickly accessible

-- Control all interactions between customers and employees
+- Enable control of interactions between customers and employees

 New CRM Definition: Empathetic CRM

 In addition to the four well-known forms of CRM, a new form of CRM definition has emerged in the last two years: the Empathic CRM.
-As the person-centered approach of unrestricted customer management, in which the individual decision-making and action motives are the basis for the development of new or existing customers, it plays an increasingly important role.
+As a person-centered approach to unrestricted customer management, it plays an increasingly important role.
+Individual decision-making and action motives are the basis for the development of new or existing customers.
 The aim of the Empathic CRM is to take into account as far as possible all touchpoints between company and customer (Customer Journey) as well as all relevant information about the customers and to make them usable for the development of a sustainable customer relationship.

 Additions to CRM definition

 Retention marketing is a strategic marketing approach with the aim of increasing customer loyalty.
-For this purpose, important customer groups are segmented within the company in order to bind them to the company in the long term with targeted measures (e.g. payback cards).
+For this purpose, important customer groups are segmented in the company in order to bind them to the company in the long term with targeted measures (example: payback cards).

 For this purpose, data from crm software and systematically created market research are brought together and evaluated as the basis of database marketing.
-The activities subsequently initiated are intended to increase customer value, extend the customer life cycle and thus increase revenue per customer for the company.
+Subsequent activities are intended to increase customer value, extend the customer life cycle and thus increase sales per customer for the company.

 As a relatively new trend, Social CRM is expanding operational CRM.
-The main focus is on potential and existing customers, who are more strategically integrated into a collaborative dialogue via the Internet and social media platforms (Facebook, WhatsApp, Twitter, Instagram, etc.).
-The goal is to find out customer requests, but also to disseminate quick answers and reactions to customer satisfaction.
+The main focus is on potential and existing customers who are more strategically integrated into a collaborative dialogue via the Internet and social media platforms (such as Facebook, WhatsApp, Twitter or Instagram).
+The aim is to find out about customer wishes, but also to spread quick answers and reactions to customer satisfaction.

 With the introduction of a CRM system, great potential for intensifying existing or emerging business relationships arises.
-However, this requires, on the one hand, the analysis of purchasing and decision motives and, on the other hand, the use of these insights in customer care and acquisition for individual communication through adapted strategies, processes and technical solutions on the part of of the company.
+However, the prerequisite for this is on the one hand the analysis of purchase and decision-making motives and on the other hand the use of these findings in customer care and acquisition for individual communication through adapted strategies, processes and technical solutions on the part of the company.

 CRM analysis covers the following areas:

-- Customer segmentation: for example, the subdivision of customers by probability of purchase
+- Customer segmentation (for example, the subdivision of customers according to purchase probability)

-- Personalization: Targeted targeting of customers based on existing data
+- Personalization (targeted approach to customers based on existing data)

-- Probability of purchase: Analysis to place targeted offers based on purchases (up- and cross-selling)
+- Purchase probability (analysis to place targeted offers based on purchases made (cross- and upselling))